Rotate

 But wait.
 We can simplify a bit.
 First we distribute \(r\):

-Do you see that \(r \times \cos a\)?
+Do you see that \(r \cos a\)?
 You know what that is?
 That's \(x\).
-You saw it earlier as the Cartesian x-coordinate of unrotated \(\mathbf{p}\).
-And \(r \times \sin a\) is \(y\).
+We saw it earlier as the Cartesian x-coordinate of unrotated \(\mathbf{p}\).
+And \(r \sin a\) is \(y\).
 We substitute these in:

 And those are our equations for rotating.
 We combine the x- and y-coordinates of the unrotated position \(\mathbf{p}\) together with some trigonometric functions of the angle of rotation.
+Observe that we never actually convert to polar coordinates in these final equations.
+We just used polar coordinates to derive them.

 This vertex shader rotates the incoming position